kirenz/jkirenz/content/project/blogdown-book/index.md

   name: Demo site
   url: https://blogdown-demo.rbind.io/
 summary: A practical guide for creating websites using the blogdown package in R
+description: A practical guide for creating websites using the blogdown package in R
 tags:
 - book
 - DataReporting